Which Water Filtration System is Best? |

 Intended Use: Whole house, point of use (under sink) options

-The system I chose from here 5 years ago cost $2345.
+The system I chose (this is the one we’ll go with) will cost $2345.
 That is the “basic” whole house system with the whole-house fluoride filter add-on.
-We really love it and have not had any issues with it at all.

 NSF Certified: Yes